musesum/DeepMuse/README.md

 VisionOS provides the first workable hand-pose.
 But, as with any visual UI, it requires shifting gaze to an object to select it.
 During this Eye Saccade, you are  blind for 200 milliseconds.
 Compare this with a touch typist that can tap a key in 20 msec.
 One workaround is to use mixed modal input with voice.

-While not perfect, the DeepMuse menuing system (MuMenu) helps reduce to number of steps.
-The more perfect solution will be discussed is not yet implements.
-Stay tuned.
+The DeepMuse menuing system (MuMenu) helps reduce to number of steps.

 #### Bugs